deepsense-ai/ds-template/{{ cookiecutter.repo_name }}/README.md

 ```
 Script updates **VERSION** file and setup.cfg automatically uses that version.

-You can configure it to update version string in other files as well - check bump2version configuration please.
+You can configure it to update version string in other files as well - please check out the bump2version configuration file.

 {% if cookiecutter.ci == "GitLab" %}